Today, we have a guest post from rising celebrity chef John Gregory Smith who is based in London.

 Instructions

-- To make the dressing, whisk the fish sauce, lime juice and sugar together in a large bowl.
-Grate the gingerroot into the bowl, discarding the fibrous bits, and mix well.
+• To make the dressing, whisk together the fish sauce, lime juice, and sugar in a large bowl.
+Grate the ginger root into the bowl, discarding any fibrous bits, and mix well.

-- Scatter the onion over the dressing and mix well, then set aside 5 to 10 minutes.
-This takes the rawness out of the onion.
+• Scatter the onion over the dressing and mix well.
+Let it sit for 5 to 10 minutes to soften the raw flavor of the onion.

-- Meanwhile, toast the coconut in a small skillet over medium heat, stirring continuously, 30 to 40 seconds until the coconut turns a lovely golden brown.
-Tip it onto a plate and set aside.
+• Meanwhile, toast the coconut in a small skillet over medium heat, stirring continuously for 30 to 40 seconds, until it turns a lovely golden brown.
+Transfer it to a plate and set aside.

-- To assemble the salad, add the red pepper, bean sprouts, red chili and mint to the onion mixture and toss until all the ingredients are well coated.
-Transfer to a serving bowl, scatter the roasted coconut over the top and serve immediately.
+• To assemble the salad, add the red pepper, bean sprouts, red chili, and mint to the onion mixture, and toss until all the ingredients are well coated.
+Transfer to a serving bowl, scatter the toasted coconut over the top, and serve immediately.

 Also ~ fresh coconut or dried shredded coconut?